 4. Look at the Good Side of Things

-Paul: I think with COVID-19 essentially everybody has recognised that we can do so much.
+I think following the pandemic essentially everybody has recognised that we can do so much.
 What we were previously doing physically at one location we can actually do via Zoom.
-COVID-19 has actually accelerated much of the change that was going on.
+The pandemic accelerated much of the change that was going on.

 Technology is your friend, and I’m learning that myself and enjoying working with people who have that outlook and have that ability, which I very much respect.